High Medium Low Voltage

 What is Voltage?

 Voltage refers to the force that moves electric charges through a conductor.
 It’s a fundamental aspect of electrical systems, crucial for powering devices and transmitting electricity across various distances.
-Industries categorize voltage levels into high, medium, and low.
-Industries base this on their magnitude and the applications they serve.
+Industries categorize voltage levels into high, medium, and low based on their magnitude and the applications they serve.

 Low Voltage